frostdev03/LineFollowerCV/README.md

 ![WhatsApp Image 2024-06-02 at 8 06 38 PM](https://github.com/frostdev03/LineFollowerRobotWithCamera/assets/77367592/793c2230-d276-4fba-8cb5-ec62210725e6)

 ## Project Description
 This project implements fuzzy control to adjust the speed of the right and left motors based on position error and change in position error in a line follower robot.
-This robot is able to follow a predetermined line path by relying on the camera to detect the center of the line and adjust the motor speed to keep the robot on track.
+This robot is able to follow a predetermined line path by relying on the camera to detect the center of the line (arena) and adjust the motor speed to keep the robot stable and keep on track.

 ## Main Features
 - Fuzzy Control: Uses fuzzy control to adjust motor speed based on error and change in error (delta error).